priomsrb/falcon/doc/user/tutorial.rst

 In Falcon, you map incoming requests to things called "Resources".
 A Resource is just a regular Python class that includes some methods that follow a certain naming convention.
-Each of these methods corresponds to an action that the API client can request be performed in order to fetch or transform the resource in question.
+Each of these methods corresponds to an action that the API client can request to be performed in order to fetch or transform the resource in question.

 Since we are building an image-sharing API, let's create an "images"